airbytehq/airbyte/docs/integrations/sources/google-drive.md

 This connector can sync multiple files by using glob-style patterns, rather than requiring a specific path for every file.
 This enables:

-- Referencing many files with just one pattern, e.g. `**` would indicate every file in the bucket.
+- Referencing many files with just one pattern, e.g. `**` would indicate every file in the folder.
 - Referencing future files that don't exist yet \(and therefore don't have a specific path\).

 You must provide a path pattern.
 You can also provide many patterns split with \| for more complex directory layouts.

-Each path pattern is a reference from the _root_ of the bucket, so don't include the bucket name in the pattern\(s\).
+Each path pattern is a reference from the _root_ of the folder, so don't include the root folder name itself in the pattern\(s\).

 Some example patterns: